 The H in Hai is pronounced like the ch in Bach (We didn’t spell it “Chai” to keep it distinct from the delicious Indian tea of the same spelling.
 It’s totally okay if you pronounce it with a soft “h” sound like the informal greeting “hi”.)

 Is this a Woodland Pond event?

 Woodland Pond is our gracious and generous host, but Kol Hai services are not part of Woodland Pond programming.
 We LOVE that many of the residents attend our services and are active members.

-What's the average age?
+Am I too old?
+Too young?
 What do you mean by multigenerational?

 We have members of all ages — from seven days to 107 years.
 We make an effort to have our events be accessible, providing transportation from assisted living facilities and arranging rides for community members when needed.
 We also make attempts to provide programming for our youngest ones.
 Some of this is currently in development, and we welcome your ideas and input on how to fulfill our mission of providing spiritual sustenance for all who are part of our community.

 Our most frequent gatherings are for Shabbat, the day of rest that begins Friday night until the following sundown.
 It is a time for letting go of the workweek and resting in Being.
 So you should come as you are, wearing things that help you feel free.
 The mystical tradition prefers white, but you will see all colors and expressions in our midst.

 What if I don’t know any Hebrew?